 The Squash Diabetes! campaign supports what many consider to be the most promising near-term cure strategy for diabetes – creating and implanting a living cell bio-artificial pancreas in diabetics (see graphic), without the use of harmful immunosuppression drugs.
 This development is based on NASA-derived technology discovered and advanced by physicist-astronaut Dr. Taylor Wang at the Vanderbilt University Center for Microgravity Research.
-Dr. Wang's encapsulife technology has reversed diabetes in dogs and chimpanzees, in trials funded by JDRF, and is ready for human trials.
+Dr. Wang's encapsulife technology has reversed diabetes in dogs and, more recently, in non-human primate trials in collaboration with Dr. James Markmann, Chief of Transplant Surgery at Massachusetts General Hospital.
+The technology is ready for human trials.

 Read more ...

 A bio-artificial pancreas "patch" with encapsulated islet cells, ready for simple subcutaneous transplant, requiring no immunosuppression drugs with their negative side effects.

 Diabetes is epidemic in parts of the world, especially in the United States.
 The World Health Organization estimates that 346 million people worldwide suffer from diabetes.
 It is the 5th leading killer in the United States, and the primary cause of blindness, amputation and kidney failure.
 Diabetes-related complications account for 25% of U.S. Medicare spending.
 Curing diabetes will have a remarkable impact on the United States and the world.